THE GRACE IN BEING HUMAN

 What hope was there all those years ago of sustaining or retaining any possible union of love in life with the belief systems I held?
 It takes maturation and time.
 I’m still learning, we all are.
 There is much to learn, to be with and not hide from.
 Much to develop loving kindness towards.
 All learning, all listening, all holding with kindness the emotions that rise and pass through.

 If we find ourselves in old thinking or relating patterns the likelihood is that we are either caught in an old belief system, old habit(s) or have some trapped trauma and are projecting this reality outwardly.
 Essentially not as open or present as we think we are or would like to be.
 Somewhere perhaps not in our conscious awareness we are likely holding a bit more tightly to some sense of ‘our’ truth, a truth that isn’t truth at all and isn’t serving real growth or opening.
-It could be beneficial to us if we learn to catch it as it is happening, catch this thinking/ feeling in our mind or interactions and then working to calm it.
+It could be beneficial to us if we learn to catch it as it is happening, catch this thinking/ feeling in our mind or interactions and then work to calm it.
 Not always easy as it can grow legs and run.
 Calming takes time.
-It requires mindful awareness.
+It requires attentive and mindful awareness.

 When we don’t acknowledge all of who we are, those unacknowledged parts we then project onto others.